minio/docs/source/sdk/python/API.md

 # Download data of an object.
 client.fget_object("my-bucket", "my-object", "my-filename")

-# Download data of an object of --version-id.
+# Download data of an object of version-ID.
 client.fget_object(
     "my-bucket", "my-object", "my-filename",
     version_id="dfbd25b3-abec-4184-a4e8-5a35a5c1174d",